Rocco B. Commisso

-Rocco Benito Commisso ([ˈrɔkko komˈmisso]; born 25 November 1949) is an Italian-born American billionaire businessman, and the founder, chairman and chief executive officer (CEO) of Mediacom, the fifth largest cable television company in the US.
+Rocco Benito Commisso ([ˈrɔkko komˈmisso]; born November 25, 1949) is an Italian-born American billionaire businessman, and the founder, chairman and chief executive officer (CEO) of Mediacom, the fifth largest cable television company in the US.
 As of 2011, the company is privately owned by Commisso.
 He previously worked for companies including Cablevision, the Royal Bank of Canada, and Chase Manhattan Bank.
-Since 2017, Commisso has been the owner and chairman of the New York Cosmos, and since June 2019, the owner of the Italian football club ACF Fiorentina.
+Since 2017, Commisso has been the owner and chairman of the New York Cosmos, and since June 2019, the owner of the Italian football club Fiorentina.

 Early life and education

-Born in Calabria, Italy, Commisso migrated to the United States at age 12.
+Born in Marina di Gioiosa Ionica, Calabria, Italy, Commisso migrated to the United States at age 12.
 Commisso attended Mount Saint Michael Academy high school in the Bronx and attended Columbia University on a full undergraduate scholarship where he earned a bachelor's degree in industrial engineering in 1971 from its School of Engineering and Applied Science.
 He earned an MBA in 1975 from Columbia Business School.
-He was co-captain of Columbia's varsity football (soccer) team; elected president of the business school student body; and received the business school service award.
+He was co-captain of Columbia's varsity soccer team; elected president of the business school student body; and received the business school service award.

 Career

-Commisso began his business career at Pfizer Inc. After returning to Columbia and graduating from business school, he spent ten years in the financial industry, initially at Chase Manhattan Bank (now J.P.
+Commisso began his business career at Pfizer.
+After returning to Columbia and graduating from business school, he spent ten years in the financial industry, initially at Chase Manhattan Bank (now J.P.
 Morgan Chase).
 In 1978, he began working with cable companies and other entertainment enterprises as a part of Chase's corporate financing department.
 He later worked at Royal Bank of Canada, where he led the bank's U.S. lending activities to the media and communications sectors.
-From 1986 to 1995, he was Executive Vice President, chief financial officer, and Director of Cablevision Industries Corporation.
+From 1986 to 1995, he was executive vice president, chief financial officer, and director of Cablevision Industries Corporation.
 During this time, Cablevision Industries grew from the 25th to the 8th largest cable company in the United States, with around 1.3 million customers at the time of its merger with Time Warner.

 Commisso has been the chairman and CEO of Mediacom Communications Corporation since he founded the company in 1995 out of his basement.
 Initially, Mediacom acquired cable systems in underserved smaller American communities.
 Commisso took Mediacom public in 2000 after which time it grew to become the 8th largest cable operator in the United States with annual revenues of over $1.6 billion.
-In March 2011, the company then went private and wholly-owned by Commisso.
+In March 2011, the company then went private and wholly owned by Commisso.
 Since that time Mediacom was named the best cable company in the US in 2016 and in 2009 by CableFAX magazine.

 Commisso serves on the board of directors of the National Cable & Telecommunications Association, C-SPAN and Cable Television Laboratories, Inc. He is also a member of the Cable TV Pioneers.